mongodb/terraform-provider-mongodbatlas/website/docs/d/online_archive.html.markdown

 * `date_format`   - Syntax used to write the date after which data moves to the online archive.
 Date can be expressed as ISO 8601 or Epoch timestamps.
 The Epoch timestamp can be expressed as nanoseconds, milliseconds, or seconds.
 Set this parameter when `type` is `DATE`.
 You must set `type` to `DATE` if `collectionType` is `TIMESERIES`.
 Valid values:  ISODATE (default), EPOCH_SECONDS, EPOCH_MILLIS, EPOCH_NANOSECONDS.
 * `expire_after_days` - Number of days after the value in the criteria.dateField when MongoDB Cloud archives data in the specified cluster.
 Set this parameter when `type` is `DATE`.
 * `query` - JSON query to use to select documents for archiving.
 Atlas uses the specified query with the db.collection.find(query) command.
 The empty document {} to return all documents is not supported.
 Set this parameter when `type` is `CUSTOM`.

+### Data Expiration Rule
+* `expire_after_days` - Number of days used in the date criteria for nominating documents for deletion.
+Value must be between 7 and 9215.

 ### Schedule